-The Office of Academic Advising assists students in the academic transition from high school to college and helps you discover that your academic choices have a significant impact on achieving your goals.
+The Office of Academic Advising assists you in the transition from high school to college and helps you to discover that your academic choices have a significant impact on achieving your goals.

 Each incoming student is assigned a professional Academic Advisor, who will set you on a path to success and serve as a resource during your first two years at Emmanuel (get a glimpse into the Academic Advising process).
 Together with your Advisor, you will discuss how to explore and choose a major, select courses for each semester, and create a Four-Year Academic Plan to help you exceed your academic expectations and also graduate in a timely manner.

 Academic Advisors are committed to your success in college and look forward to partnering with you in making the most of your time at Emmanuel.